Close

 - Use of Technology

-Toronto Police Service uses Automatic Licence Plate Recognition (ALPR) technology to received real-time alerting in patrol vehicles to arrest wanted criminals, recover stolen vehicles and locate missing persons that are on various hotlists.
+Toronto Police Service uses Automatic Licence Plate Recognition (ALPR) technology to receive real-time alerts in patrol vehicles to arrest wanted criminals, recover stolen vehicles, locate missing persons and to investigate serious and violent crimes in support of community safety and well-being.

 Frequently Asked Questions